This post may contain affiliate links. Please read my disclosure policy for more details.

-The humble cabbage is one of the cheapest superfoods ever and, if you’re not a big fan, I can reassure you that this colorful cabbage salad with crispy apples is so good and crunchy that it will make you love the poor veggie.
+The humble cabbage is one of the cheapest superfoods ever and, if you’re not a big fan, I can reassure you that this colorful cabbage salad with crispy apples is so good and crunchy that everyone will love it.

 There’s more: it’s ready in 10 minutes, lasts in the fridge for days, it’s packed with amazing health benefits and it only costs less than $1 per serving.